tarikguney/leadership-journey/README.md

-My book reviews and summaries website.
-Hosted at https://www.bookreviews.io.
+My thoughts and experiences on leadership.
+Hosted at https://www.leadershipjourney.io.